hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 I wasn't sure about the solution, I even steered it towards the wrong approach at first.
 I changed the specifications several times as I was evolving them while testing the result.

 As a developer, I know that he has saved me an incredible amount of time.
 He replaces me when I'm coding, with perfect knowledge of the APIs.
-This doesn't mean I don't have to think about my development process, test and refine my instructions, and tell him where the limits are.
-Which is normal, since he's not a mind reader and always needs an operator to guide him.
+This doesn't mean I don't have to think about my development process, test and refine my instructions, and tell it where the limits are.
+Which is normal, since he's not a mind reader and always needs an operator to guide it.
 And the operator's experience will influence the result obtained.
 But this opens the way to people with less development expertise, but still with the same working method.

 And no, it's not "less good".